wagtail/wagtail/docs/topics/search/searching.rst

 "Promoted search results" allow editors to explicitly link relevant content to search terms, so results pages can contain curated content in addition to results from the search engine.

-This functionality is provided by the :mod:`~wagtail.contrib.wagtailsearchpromotions` contrib module.
+This functionality is provided by the :mod:`~wagtail.contrib.search_promotions` contrib module.